 Dental Implant Frequently Asked Questions

 No, not at all.
 Dr. Drisdale will administer a local anesthetic to the site, so you may feel some pressure when the implant is set in your jawbone.
 Most patients report that receiving a dental implant is no more difficult or uncomfortable than having a cavity filled.

-How Long Does It Take to Heal?
+How Long Does It Take to Heal from Dental Implant Surgery?

 The healing process depends on how many dental implants you’ve had.
 For one implant, healing usually takes between three to six months.
 If you have more than one, then healing takes a few months longer.
 While you’re recovering, the implant integrates with your jawbone through a process called osseointegration.
 Once this has happened, the implant is firmly anchored in place to provide a strong foundation for your dental restoration.